mcchrish/nnn.vim/README.md

 command and opens nnn from there e.g. `:NnnPicker path/to/somewhere`.

-Once you [select](https://github.com/jarun/nnn#selection) one or more files and quit nnn, vim/neovim will open the first selected file and add the remaining files to the arg list/buffer list.
+Once you [select](https://github.com/jarun/nnn#selection) one or more files and press <kbd>enter</kbd>, vim quits the nnn window and opens the first selected file and add the remaining files to the arg list/buffer list.

-Pressing <kbd>Enter</kbd> on a file in nnn will pick any earlier selection, pick the file and exit nnn.
+Pressing <kbd>enter</kbd> on a file in nnn will pick any earlier selection, pick the file and exit nnn.

 To discard selection and exit, press <kbd>^G</kbd>.